 For most Americans (or Canadians, or Brits — hello there!!), the biggest purchase we’ll ever make is our house.
-Unfortunately, many homeowners find themselves waking up to a nightmare after committing to their home mortgage.
+Sadly, many homeowners find themselves waking up to a nightmare.
+A home mortgage is a huge commitment.
 Want to know how to start saving for a house, the smart way?
-Read on...
+Read on…

-My husband and I took the plunge and began building our cozy home in the woods very shortly after getting married.
+My husband and I took the plunge in 2003.
+We began building our cozy home in the woods very shortly after marriage.
 As a side note, I’m contemplating naming our home.
 Do you think that “Bairnstowe Cottage” is too pretentious???

 The immense size of the monetary numbers shown on the page diminished our excitement — hundreds of thousands of dollars??!